Yes worms do eat dog poo and cat poo and kitty litter as long as it is a paper or timber based product.

 No, at present we do not supply the worm blankets.
 In our experience, worm blankets are not a necessity for a worm farm.
 The blankets can help keep moisture in and keep the food dark so that worms can eat 24 hours a day.
 Damp newspaper, cardboard or carpet will do the same job.
 The Tumbleweed worm blankets are available from most Bunnings stores.

-I am really interested in the Little Rotters Mini - I think its a great idea, and so is your price.
+I am really interested in the Little Rotters.
 I was wondering about it having a base as others I have seen don't.
 Do you think this makes a difference?
 Can you dig it a bit deeper into the bed so that it is hidden a bit more?
 And does it encourage earth worms too?
 I notice that you supply compost worms with it and not earthworms.
-Is there much difference.
-Thank you - still learning lots!
+Is there much difference?

 The base on the Little Rotter is very important from a rodent perspective.
 If the in ground based worm farm does not have a base, then it is very prone to rodents (rats and mice) digging their way in from underneath and not only eating the food scraps, but eating the worms as well.
 This was a major problem when we were doing testing on the Little Rotter prototypes.